schneems/keytar/README.md

 ======

 **1.** A keyboard that is designed to be played standing up, like a guitar.
-**2.** A crazy simple ruby-on-rails library for making re-usable keys
+**2.** A crazy simple ruby-on-rails library for making re-usable keys (the kind you use in key/value stores)

 KeyBuilder
 ----------